Quansight-Labs/free-threaded-compatibility/docs/faq.md

 ## What does `RuntimeWarning: The global interpreter lock (GIL) has been enabled` mean?

-This happens when python imports a module defined in a native extension that does not explicitly declare support for running without the GIL.
+This happens when Python imports a module defined in a native extension that does not explicitly declare support for running without the GIL.
 By default, native extensions do not support running without the GIL because of the long history of extensions assuming the GIL locks concurrent access to extension